george-hawkins/arf-drone/docs/transmitter-getting-started.md

 The SD card can store images and sound files that the OpenTX firmware can use and you can backup to the SD card and store firmware updates for the radio (and, as we'll see later, also for the receiver).

-You don't need a very big one - the standard set of sound files etc. are only around 37MB and a complete backup takes less than 1MB so a 1GB card would be more than enough.
+You don't need a very big one - the full set of sound files etc. are less than 150MB and a complete backup takes less than 1MB so a 1GB card would be more than enough.
 However the smallest card you can buy these days seems to be about 8GB - something like this [Kingston 8GB microSD card](https://www.amazon.co.uk/Kingston-8GB-Micro-SD-HC/dp/B001CQT0X4/).

+TODO: the card contents are about 140MB, but more than 99% of that is sounds files and about 90% of these sound files are for languages other than English.
+But given that the total is so small anyway, it's hardly worth optimizing by removing sound files for other languages.
+Hmmm... actually, it is worth removing other language sound files as it greatly speeds-up the sync operations done with OpenTX Companion later on when setting up flight modes etc.

 Go to the same place that you downloaded OpenTX Companion (see above) and just above the links to OpenTX Companion you should find a link to _SDCard content_.
-Click this and download the latest version shown for the Q X7 (`sdcard-taranis-x7-2.2V0009.zip` at the time of writing).
+Click this and download the latest version shown for the Q X7 (`sdcard-128x64-2.3V0034.zip` at the time of writing).

 TODO: update once 2.2.0 stable comes out.